 In order to deal with them, the QA models can implement \textit{data-driven} and \textit{instruction-based} approaches.
 The former belongs to the ML field and encodes all the collected documents through \textit{numerical representations} such as TF-IDF, one-hot encoding, Word2Vec, etc. \cite{eqa7}.
 The latter operates with both \textit{categorical information}, such as pure text or KG entities \cite{inli15}, and \textit{numerical representations} outlined before \cite{bqa22}.

 Finally, the \textbf{Knowledge Source} (KS) stores all the knowledge exploited by QAS to answer users questions.
-The KS data can be \textit{structured} (e.g Knowldge Graphs, Relational Database, ect.) or \textit{raw} (i.e. images, videos, texts, ect.).
-The data type can depend on the task that the QAS aims to solve.
+The KS data can be \textit{structured} (e.g. Knowledge Graphs, Relational Database, etc.) or \textit{raw} (i.e. images, videos, texts, etc.).
+The data type can depend on the task the QAS aims to solve.
 For instance, a \textit{factoid} QASs can rely on both \textit{structured} information as a KG, a set of triples in the form of subject-predicate-object \cite{qac45}, and \textit{raw format} data as a collection of textual documents \cite{bqa19}.

-In the following, we aim to give an in depth snapshot of the state-of-the-art about IQASs with respect to the components outlined in Figure \ref{fig:IQAArch}.
+In the following, we aim to give an in-depth snapshot of the state-of-the-art about IQASs with respect to the components outlined in Figure \ref{fig:IQAArch}.
 On this line, Table \ref{tab:main_work} groups some relevant examples provided by the literature according to the IQAS modules, their aspects, and technical specifications for their implementation.